ZOOLIGHTS SHINES BIGGER AND BRIGHTER

 Endangered Species Carousel

 - Take home a photo of you on a camel!
 Just $5 per photo when combined with a camel ride.

 - Santa Claus is coming to ZooLights!
 Let us take your ZooLights souvenir photo.
-Dates to be announced.
+Dates coming soon.

 Private ZooLights Parties

 Host your family or office gathering at the Zoo during the holiday season and enjoy all that ZooLights has to offer, including private indoor and outdoor venues, catering, animal discoveries and more.
 Dates fill quickly, so book your unique holiday event now and create an evening your guests will always remember!
 To reserve your space, call 602.914.4301.

 Gates open at 5:30 p.m. and the event concludes at 10:30 p.m. each night.

 Yes.
 Purchase tickets at phoenixzoo.org, during a daytime visit, or the night of ZooLights.